 2- Swiss cheese plant – Monstera Delisiosa

-I’m getting one these purely for sentimental reasons.
+I get this one in every house these purely for sentimental reasons.
 My parents always had a few of these at home, and they are really monstrous!
-The must be at least as old as me because I always remember them around.
-Mine is a young small one because they take a lot of space. they grow in all directions.
+They must be at least as old as me because I always remember them around and at least one of them is still alive.
+Keep in mind that they spread, they take a lot of space because the leaves grow in all directions.
 Even in the dry Mediterranean weather.

 Monstera Deliciosa is originally from South America.
 The leaves are shaped like that to survive torrential rain and strong winds in the rainforest.
-Without them they would break.
+Without those wholes, called fenestration them they would break.

-- Monster leaves means that you definitely need to elevate it, because they spread in all directions.
+- Monster leaves means that you definitely need to elevate it so it doesn’t take over the floor space.
 I love they way the one on the first photo is just sitting on a stool.

-- If it starts growing aerial roots pull them and dig them in the pot.
+- If it starts growing aerial roots guide them in the pot.
 You probably need a bigger pot if this goes out of control.
 It happens mostly in older plants.
+If you cut them it will not kill the plant.
+They grow one soon per leaf from the same knot and if you put that room in water it sprouts another leaf faster.

 - In the tropics you can keep them outdoors but they are very good indoor winter plants too.